-• Create an initial 4-axis prioritisation framework which considers: value (through the lens of the 5-Capitals), an openness suitability score, technical feasibility to release and risk.
-Provide this as feedback for the initial consultation period
+- Create an initial 4-axis prioritisation framework which considers: value (through the lens of the 5-Capitals), an openness suitability score, technical feasibility to release and risk.
+The Value Framework should also account for regional variation in needs and therefore value.
+Provide this as feedback for the initial consultation period - Explicitly link the value framework to the data triage process as part of a comprehensive and joined-up approach to open data publishing